- Tina Samples

-Every mother and father who has had to watch the pain of their child struggling understands the impact the child’s behavior has upon them – they understand the wound.
-Though some parents work hard to speak into their child’s life, and even set good examples, sometimes their children turn away from their teaching - just like Manasseh.
+Every mother and father who has had to watch the pain of their child struggling understands the impact the child’s behavior has upon them – they understand the #wound.
+Though some parents, like Hezekiah, work hard to speak into their child’s life, and even set good examples, sometimes their children turn away from their teaching - just like Manasseh.
 Their children make choices and decisions that impact themselves and others.

 Sadly Manasseh lived out his days doing more evil in the eyes of the Lord - never changing.
 However that doesn't mean your child will continue to live in the pit of darkness and sin.